Computing torsion for plane quartics without using height bounds: Preliminaries

-The reason for choosing an $n$ and dividing by $2^n$ first, is to make sure that the starting point $(P_1, P_2, P_3)$ in {\bf Step 2} is close enough to the solution for the Newton-Raphson method to actually converge.
+The reason for choosing an~$n$ and dividing by~$2^n$ first, is to make sure that the starting point~$(P_1, P_2, P_3)$ in {\bf Step~2} is close enough to the solution for the Newton-Raphson method to actually converge.
+Because of the assumptions made and by Remark~\ref{rem:num-stable}, the addition in {\bf Step~3} is expected to be numerically stable and to only introduce a moderate error.
+This means that the Newton-Raphson method in {\bf Step~3} and {\bf Step~4} can reasonably be expected to converge again.